 4. Interactive product photos

-As mentioned above, an academic insight published on ConversionXL Institute showed consumers were generally more drawn to interactive photos than static ones.
+As mentioned above, an academic insight published on CXL Institute showed consumers were generally more drawn to interactive photos than static ones.
 In addition, it showed that the positive emotions registered were due more to hedonic information (fun) than instrumental information (userful).

 A big drawback of online shopping, especially for something tactile like clothing, is that you can’t see or feel the item in person.
 Any strategy that can bridge the gap between the virtual and the tangible has a good chance of being effective.